 Nowadays, it’s not enough just to have a website online; you should also make sure that your website ranks high in search engine results pages.
-Your website should have the design and content that are apt for SEO because if not, no one can know that your website exists.
+Your website should have the design and content that are apt for SEO because if not, no one will know that your website exists.
 You should always keep in mind that whatever you place on your website – the texts, images, formatting, and layout – can have an impact on how well you’ll generate traffic in the long run.
-As one way of ensuring that your website will only gain positive results, you should be familiar with followed links (popularly known as dofollow links), and nofollow links when doing backlinks.
+As a way of ensuring that your website will only gain positive results, you should be familiar with followed links (popularly known as dofollow links) and nofollow links when doing backlinks.

 The Importance Of Backlinks In SEO

 If you’re still new to the whole SEO bandwagon, you might think that links can never do anything to your website, but you’re wrong.
 Backlinks are actually essential when it comes to your SEO.
 Backlinks or sometimes called as inbound links are links which are directed to your website.
 These are considered the building blocks of good SEO.
 When you have a good number of backlinks on your website, it can indicate its importance in different search engines or its popularity among online users.
 And this is something which Google looks into.
 If your website contains a large number of quality backlinks, Google will place your website higher in a search engine query.
 But this doesn’t mean that you have to bombard your page with too many backlinks – going overboard with backlinks can also hurt your rankings with Google and other search engines.